plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Installing R

-Install R (if you haven't already) by going to the [R project website](http://www.r-project.org/) and following the download instructions for your platform.
-You will be doing this lab on your own laptop, not the cluster, because much of this lab involves plots, which are most easily generated and displayed on your own laptop.
+Install R (if you haven't already) by going to the [R project website](http://www.r-project.org/) and following the download instructions for your platform. **You will be doing this lab on your own laptop, not the cluster**, because much of this lab involves plots, which are most easily generated and displayed on your own laptop.
 I have installed the latest version of R (which, at this moment, is version 4.3.2, nicknamed "Eye Holes"), but these instructions should work with slightly older versions of R.

 ### Installing RStudio